The Story Begins

 Tara Clark is a dreamer and explorer.
 A professional photographer and social entrepreneur.
 A born and bred Pacific Northwesterner, a mother, a wife, and a dog lover.
 A seeker passionate about human connection.

-An adventure in the Peace Corp sent Tara to a village in Lesotho in Southern Africa where she arrived along with a foot of snow.
-Given her Sesotho name “Malehloa” (Mother of Snow) by the villagers, she later learned to ski both from necessity and because there was a cute young doctor interested in teaching her how (spoiler alert: he’s now her husband).
+The US Peace Corps sent Tara to a village in Lesotho, Southern Africa where she arrived along with a foot of snow.
+Given her Sesotho name “Malehloa” (Mother of Snow) by the villagers, she later learned to ski both from necessity and because there was a cute young Seattleite interested in teaching her how (spoiler alert: he’s now her husband).

 Continually pursuing adventure and connection, Tara went on to discover friends and stories across the globe.